Havering's Grove

-Havering’s Grove is a village in Essex, which developed in the twentieth century.
-Most of Havering's Grove lies in the Borough of Brentwood, with part in the Borough of Basildon.
-It is situated on the A129 London to Southend Road between Hutton and Billericay.

-Although the settlement covers an extensive area, the population is not high, due to the low density nature of the plotland and ribbon development that constitute most of the settlement.
+Havering’s Grove is a village in Essex, England, which developed in the 20th century.
+Most of the village lies in the Borough of Brentwood, with part in the Borough of Basildon.
+It lies along the A129 Shenfield to Hadleigh road, between Hutton and Billericay.
+Although the settlement covers an extensive area, it has a low population due to the low density nature of the plotland and ribbon development that constitute most of the settlement.

-Place names

-Etymology
+Toponymy

 Havering’s Grove takes its name from a wood, first mentioned as Haueringewode in 1291, much of which was destroyed by plotland development.
 It is not clear what association there was between the wood and the Royal Liberty of Havering, but it may be that the wood was named after a local manor or farm named after a person who had migrated from Havering.

-Woodland
+Geography

 Fragments of the original Havering's Grove woodland remain in the plotland area, as do fragments of another ancient woodland called Bridge Wood, beside the public right of way.
 There are also areas of recent secondary woodland in the plotlands.
-On the east side of the settlement, beside Mouttnessing Brook, lies another old woodland called Shipman's Shaw.
+On the east side of the settlement, beside Mountnessing Brook, lies another old woodland called Shipman's Shaw.

-Farming

-There is a "Havering's Grove Farm", and a map of parts of the parish of Mountnessing, drawn around 1775, shows a "Havering Grove Field" north of the road - just west of the modern Cowbridge Cottages.
+From a map of parts of the parish of Mountnessing, drawn in around 1775, there is a Havering's Grove Farm and Havering Grove Field north of the road, just west of the modern Cowbridge Cottages.

-Brooks and bridges

-There is a watercourse, a tributary of the River Wid called Havering Grove’s Brook, and the bridge that carries the A129 over the brook is called Havering’s Grove Bridge.
-The brook, or parts of it are also known as Lapwater Brook.

-The brook forms the boundary between the boroughs of Brentwood and Basildon.
+There is a watercourse, a tributary of the River Wid called Havering Grove’s Brook; the bridge that carries the A129 over it is called Havering’s Grove Bridge.
+The brook, or parts of it, are also known as Lapwater Brook, which forms the boundary between the two boroughs.

 A second watercourse, the Mountnessing Brook, also a tributary of the Wid, flows south-north at the eastern side of the village.